 Every other year, the Alaska Law Review partners with the University of Alaska – Anchorage Justice Center and the Alaska Bar Association to bring together a wide community of students, lawyers, academics, and judges to the state of Alaska to discuss the current and pressing legal issues facing the state of Alaska.
 For each Symposium, we invite a variety of speakers to discuss a particular theme in the Alaskan legal landscape.
 In 2014, we focused on the issues and environmental and economic changes facing Alaska’s northern frontier.
 In 2016, we focused on the Alaska Native Claims Settlement Act and its changing implications for Natives across Alaska.
 In 2018, we focused on exploring the historical context of the Alaska Constitution.
 In 2020, we focused on election law in Alaska.
-In 2022, we will focus on Alaska and the environment.
+In 2022, we focused on Alaska and the environment.

 Through the symposium, we hope to reach a number of different groups, including: